 When I die, my words will float up from the pages and dance and fill the air with new found freedom, and celebrate a life that never was.

-When I die, a writer will be born.
+When I die, a writer will have been born.

 * * * *